HelperKoGaMa404/KoGaMizer/README.md

 # Bot sample

 I created a bot to spread positivity across KoGaMa so here's the bot: https://www.kogama.com/profile/670375609/.
 Feel free to friend the bot if you want some positivity in your life!

+# Disclaimer

+I am not responsible if you use the bot to send comments that violate KoGaMa ToS and get banned.
+Please use it wisely.